SQLStreamStore/SQLStreamStore.Docker/README.md

 The solution includes example of use  LittleHalHost.Example project.
 The url structure and parameters are described in LittleHalHost.Example/readme.md

+# Development

+- `./build.sh` or `./build.cmd` to run the complete dockerized build.
+- `dotnet run --project build/build.csproj` to build without using docker.
+To see a list of build targets, `dotnet run --project build/build.csproj -- --list-targets`.
+For general help with the build, `dotnet run --project build/build.csproj -- --help`.
+- If you are running test from your IDE, you _must_ build with the `GenerateDocumentation` target at least once, otherwise the tests around documentation will fail.

 # Clients

 - [Official dotnet client](https://github.com/SQLStreamStore/SQLStreamStore)